Sponsor

 Cotton Tape

-Fine plain white cotton tape is used in electrical machinery for wrapping armature and field coil.
+Cotton tape is a type of narrow fabric made from cotton fibres.
+It is used in various applications such as sewing, crafting, packaging, and binding. cotton tape is also used in electrical machinery for wrapping armature and field coil.
 The thickness of this tape is 0.15mm.

 cotton tape